Papa Bear Awards 2012

 Q: Do I have to read everything before casting my vote?

-Q: Why can't crossovers, supernatural and slash stories qualify for “best overall story”?
+Q: Why can't slash stories and crossovers qualify for “best story of the year”?

-A: The “best overall story” should be accessible and comprehensible for everyone who enjoys Hogan's Heroes – period.
-We know (and their authors know) by experience that these three genres have a limited audience.
+A: The “best story of the year” should be accessible and comprehensible for everyone who enjoys Hogan's Heroes – period.
+We know (and their authors know) by experience that these two genres have a very limited audience.

-As a side note: in none of the past four editions of the PBA have stories from these genres made it to the “best overall” category – even when it was done by direct nomination.
+As a side note: in none of the past editions of the PBA have stories from these categories made it to the “best of the year” category – not even when it was done by direct nomination.

 Q: I would like to help with the PBA organization.
 Is there anything I can do?